The Satisfiability Threshold for Non-Uniform Random 2-SAT: Snakes and the Second Moment Method

+This is the same upper bound we had in the previous case, \eq{free-central}, when the central variable of $B$ was free.
+Thus, we already know that for any $\eps_E>0$ we can choose $\eps_1$ small enough to get a bound of at most $\eps_E\cdot \Ex{X_t}^2/t^2$.

-The other case is that it coincides with the central variable from $A$.
-Then, the variable that appears $4$ times in $A$ might appear $0$ to $3$ additional times (not in shared clauses) in $B$, depending on the number of shared clauses it already appears in.
+The last case is that the central variable of $B$ coincides with the central variable of $A$.
+Then, the variable that appears $4$ times in $A$ might appear $0$ to $3$ additional times (\ie not in shared clauses) in $B$, depending on the number of shared clauses it already appears in.
 It cannot appear an additional $4$ times, since the central variable of $A$ must appear in a shared clause at least once for the variable to not be free.
-However, this means that all our unfree variables actually belong to distinct variables that appear twice in $A$ and an additional time in $B$.
-If some of them belonged to the same variable, this would again imply $l\ge t-1$ and we could handle this case by having a large enough $l$.
-Let $x\in\left\{0,1,2,3\right\}$ be the number of times that the central variable from $A$ appears additionally in $B$.
+Remember that we are in the case where $G_{F_A\cap F_B}$ only contains one connected component that is not a cycle.
+This means, we have at most $4$ variables in shared clauses that each appear one additional time in $B$.
+See \figref{central-unfree} for a visual representation of those cases.
+Let $x\in\left\{1,2,3,4\right\}$ be the number of times that the central variable of $A$ appears in shared clauses.
+Then, it appears an additional $4-x$ times in $B$.
+In addition to the central variable, there are now $x$ other unfree variables that each appear one additional time in $B$.
+Each of these variables actually appears $3$ times in $A$ and $B$ together instead of $2$ times in $A$ and once as a single predetermined variable in $B$.
+As before, we can substitute their appearances by multiplying \eq{snake-estimate2} with a factor of $(\sum_{i=1}^n p_i^3)/(p_1\cdot \sum_{i=1}^n p_i^2)$ for each of them.
+By handling the shared central variable of $A$ and $B$ in the same way, we get an additional factor of $(\sum_{i=1}^n p_i^{8-x})/(p_1^{4-x}\sum_{i=1}^n p_i^{4})$.
 We now get